parrotgeek1/ParrotMod_Nexus_7_2013/Readme.txt

 -------------------

 The touchscreen is fixed by enabling a mode that is normally only used when HDMI is plugged in, that is more resistant to electrical interference, and calibrating the EMI detection at every boot and when the screen turns off.
-I counteract the slow flash storage speed, by decreasing unnecessary reads and writes, and also optimizing how well processes share the bandwidth.
+I counteract the slow flash storage speed by decreasing unnecessary reads and writes, and also optimizing how well processes share the bandwidth.